praecipitator/Ba2Repacker/README.md

 For this limit, only the Texture BA2s are counted and must be below the configured number.

 ### Maximal Filesize (MB):
-BA2s above this size will never be repacked
+BA2s above this size will never be repacked.

-### Exclude CreationClub Mods:
+### Repack CreationClub Mods:
+This has three options: "Always", "Never", "Manual" (default).
+"Manual" means, CC mods aren't being treated different from any other mods, and will follow black- or whitelist rules.
+"Always" and "Never" set CC mods to be either always or never repackable respectively, overriding any black- or whitelisting.
-CC mods can have their BA2s restored, when you revalidate files via Steam.
-For this reason, they are excluded by default.
+Keep in mind that CC mods can have their BA2s restored, when you revalidate files via Steam.
+You would need to run the Synthesis pipeline again after that.
-Disabling this option will allow the patcher to repack them as well.

 ### Whitelist Mode
-In whitelist mode, only mods specified below can have their BA2s repacked, and nothing else.
+In whitelist mode, only mods specified in the whitelist can have their BA2s repacked, and nothing else.
 Otherwise, all mods except the ones specified in the blacklist below are.
-Keep in mind that vanilla files are NEVER repacked, no matter the lists, and the setting "Exclude CreationClub Mods" trumps whitelisting.
+Keep in mind that vanilla files are NEVER repacked, no matter the lists, and the settings "Always" or "Never" of the option "Repack CreationClub Mods" will override any black- or whitelisting.

 ### Disabled BA2 suffix
 When a BA2 was used for repacking, this will be added to it's filename.
+Keep in mind that the patcher also uses this suffix to find repacked BA2s when restoring them, so only change it if you are know what you're doing!
+Default: ".repacked"

 ### MO2 Settings:
 #### Use MO2 mode, if possible: